cakephp/docs/en/contributing/cakephp-coding-conventions.rst

 View files
 ----------

-In view files (.ctp) files it is recommended to use the keyword variants of control structures.
-They are often easier to read in complex view files.
+In view files (.ctp files) developers should use keyword control structures.
+Keyword control structures are easier to read in complex view files.
 Control structures can either be contained in a larger PHP block, or in separate PHP tags::